manishkumart/Super-Rapid-Annotator-Multimodal-Annotation-Tool/README.md

 # Super-Rapid-Annotator-Multimodal-Annotation-Tool

- This repository demonstrates video annotation capabilities through the integration of a multimodal vision and language model with spatiotemporal analysis.
+This repository is part of the GSoC '24 project and demonstrates video annotation capabilities through the integration of a multimodal vision and language model with spatiotemporal analysis.